KoryNunn/timefreeze/README.md

 // go back to normal reguardless of how many times freeze() has been called. timefreeze.reset();

-// set the current frozen time to 2020-1-1 timefreeze.set(new Date(2020,1,1));
+// set the current frozen time to 2020-1-1 (Will freeze if not currently frozen) timefreeze.set(new Date(2020,1,1));

 // check if time is frozen